lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

         # bash --login

+Install Ruby 1.9.3 (you may have received Ruby 2.0.0 by default from RVM, which is too new for leihs right now):

+        # rvm install 1.9.3

 This will install RVM as well as the latest stable Ruby version and RubyGems, a management system for Ruby libraries.

 Now install the Bundler gem, a Ruby dependency manager: